planetruby/gems/2020/20-lhs-lhc.md

 end
 ```

-If you believe it or not: with that we just built a very simple ActiveRecord-like wrapper for our API!
+If you believe it or not: with that we just built a very simple Active Record-like wrapper for our API!
 It lets us fetch, create, update and delete records plus lots more.

 Of course this doesn't use any authentication yet, but this will be very easy to add later on.